mikhailantoshkin/resume/content/posts/python_is_easy/index.md

 ![Service consumes several Gb of memory](memory_usage.jpg "Memory hog")

 Yeah, it's not.
-So, I'm on the hunt for this illusive memory leak, when I stumble on a zombie processes in one of our service (you can actually see it on the screenshot above, it's processes with 0B memory usage).
+So, I'm on the hunt for this illusive memory leak, when I stumble on a zombie processes in one of our services (you can actually see it on the screenshot above, it's the processes with 0B memory usage).

 ## What is a zombie anyway?
 Just a quick refresher on a zombie processes (more for me, than for a reader).
 Zombie process is an already